 Research in visual computing has evolved tremendously in the last decade.
 Besides classical topics, including image processing, visualization, and rendering, interactive systems such as computational imaging, games, augmented reality, and virtual reality have become more and more relevant.

 Not only the rapid development of graphics hardware and machine learning, but also a stronger overlap with interdisciplinary fields, such as computer vision, applied optics, visual perception, and human-computer interaction, shaped visual computing in the previous years and made it into what it is today: an exciting and multidisciplinary field of research with applications in almost all aspects of our modern life.

 It ranges from visual effects that we can see (but not really notice anymore) in blockbuster movies, over computer and video games, to visualization techniques that professionals such as doctors and scientists apply to make things visible and to understand them.

 Our research mission is focused on the investigation and development of new techniques that support future display and imaging technologies.
-Real-time computer graphics and computer vision driven by laws of visual perception represent the technical foundations.
+Real-time computer graphics and computer vision driven by laws of visual perception and machine learning represent the technical foundations.
 Display and imaging devices, such as projectors, cameras, (auto-)stereoscopic, and holographic displays in combination with the underlying concepts of applied optics represent the technological foundations.
 We are also adapting rendering, visualization, as well as image processing and analysis techniques to become more efficient when linking them closely to the underlying display and imaging technology, and to models of human visual perception.
 The applications are interdisciplinary, and currently range from projection displays over digital video composition and defocus compensation, radiological visualization to microscopy.
 Such a strong coupling of computer graphics and computer vision is today referred to as "visual computing".